nilsmango/project7III/content/tap/manual/_index.md

 <ol>
 <li>Use the USB-C cable that came with your iPhone or iPad if possible.</li>
-<li>If you do not have the original cable, test another high-quality USB-C cable.</li>
+<li>If you do not have the original cable, use a standards-compliant cable that explicitly supports data.
+USB 2.0 or better is enough.</li>
 <li>Avoid charge-only cables.
-They may charge the device but not transmit MIDI data.</li>
+They may charge the device but cannot create the IDAM MIDI ports.</li>
 <li>Connect the iPhone or iPad directly to the Mac instead of through a hub.</li>
+<li>Unlock the iPhone or iPad before reconnecting it.
+If necessary, check <strong>Settings</strong> → <strong>Privacy &amp; Security</strong> → <strong>Wired Accessories</strong>.</li>
 <li>Open <strong>Audio MIDI Setup</strong> and make sure the iPhone or iPad is enabled in the <strong>Audio Devices</strong> window.</li>
 <li>Restart the iPhone or iPad and the Mac if the device does not appear.</li>
 </ol>

+#### 2.4.4 Bluetooth MIDI troubleshooting
+If the Bluetooth MIDI device disappears, open Tap's Bluetooth MIDI panel.
+If it does not reconnect, turn on <strong>Advertise MIDI Service</strong> and connect again from the computer or Bluetooth MIDI adapter.
+A Bluetooth MIDI peripheral can normally connect to only one host at a time, so disconnect it from other computers, phones, or tablets first.
+If control or feedback feels slow in a complex Live Set, use USB or wired MIDI instead.

-#### 2.4.4 Live still does not react
+#### 2.4.5 Live still does not react
 If the connection appears to work but Live does not react:

 <ol>